thradams/thradams.github.io/clang.md

 ```

 try is like an if statement but it creates an imaginary compound-statement
-that is closed at the most external '}'.
+that is automatically closed at the end of scope.

 When defer-expression exists it is executed if the condition is true
 before closing the imaginary compound-statement.